Intolerance (1916, D.W. Griffith)

 Griffith was, I hasten to add, a fine director.
 Some of his short films made prior to Birth are extremely exciting, and his distinctive editing style (which everyone adopted as their own within ten years) was in place far earlier than you think.
 And Orphans of the Storm is still a perfect storm of suspense, romance, satire, and historical drama, everything Birth of a Nation and Intolerance are reputed to be and aren’t… precisely because Orphans is a movie about people, not grandiose objects and events and spectacle.
 Spectacle is all Intolerance really has going for it, and the building of Griffith’s Great Wall of Babylon is not a particularly cinematic achievement in and of itself, nor is photography of it the same.
 Beyond that, all the movie has is a remarkably advanced style of cutting, titling, staging, and setting of time and place.
 Its triumphs are all technical; there is nothing in the picture that comes off today as particularly personal.

 But Griffith does go off on a limb enough that the whole thing seems a bit nutty, and this is what redeems the movie now, that and the haunting eyes of Mae Marsh, the gently striking performance of Margery Wilson, and the stoic presence of Lillian Gish, who lends legitimacy to Griffith’s nonsensical, irritatingly literal notion about Eternal Motherhood driving our narratives as the rocking of a cradle.
 It’s a must-see for anyone who cares about how the groundwork was laid for great feature films in the twelve years that followed it and is far more valid as entertainment today than the humiliating Birth of a Nation.
 In the end, though, unless you’re a film student or extremely curious about the history of the medium, who cares?
-If you tried to play this to an audience today they’d walk out, and I can’t say that I’d blame them.
+If you tried to play this to most audiences today they’d walk out, and I can’t say that I’d blame them.

 [Minor expansion of a review first posted in 2007.]